-The Company has four classes of participating securities (Redeemable Preference Stock, Class B Convertible Preferred Stock, Class A-1 Convertible Preferred Stock) issued and outstanding as of June 30, 2021, and two classes of participating securities (Redeemable Preference Stock and Class B Convertible Preferred Stock) issued and outstanding as of June 30, 2020.
-Losses are not attributed to the participating securities as the stockholders of Redeemable Preference Stock, Class B Convertible Preference Stock, and Class A Preferred Stock are not contractually obligated to share in the Company's losses.
+The Company has four classes of participating securities (Redeemable Preference Stock, Class B Convertible Preferred Stock, Class A-1 Convertible Preferred Stock, and Class A-2 Convertible Preferred Stock) issued and outstanding as of June 30, 2021, and two classes of participating securities (Redeemable Preference Stock and Class B Convertible Preferred Stock) issued and outstanding as of June 30, 2020.
+Losses are not attributed to the participating securities as the stockholders of Redeemable Preference Stock, Class B Convertible Preferred Stock, and Class A Preferred Stock are not contractually obligated to share in the Company's losses.
 The Redeemable Preference Stock participation rights are contingent in the event the stockholders of Redeemable Preference Stock consents to a dividend distribution, which no consent has been provided through June 30, 2021.
-The Class A Preferred Stock and Class B Convertible Preferred Stock participation rights are contingent on the redeemable Preferred Stock and Class B Convertible Preferred Stock and Class B Convertible Preferred Stock and Class B Convertible Preferred Stock consents to a dividend distribution, which no consent has been provided through June 30, 2021.
-The Class A Preferred Stock and Class B Convertible Preferred Stock participation rights are contingent on the redeemable Preferred Stock.
+The Class A Preferred Stock and Class B Convertible Preferred Stock participation rights are contingent on the redemption of the Redeemable Preference Stock, which has not been satisfied as of June 30, 2021.